+This course is developed to focus on human anatomy, physiology, and human body diseases and disorders, and recognizing and responding to first aid emergencies.
+Students will learn about healthcare careers within the context of human body systems.
+Projects, teamwork, and demonstrations serve as instructional strategies that reinforce the curriculum content.
+English language arts and science are reinforced in this course.
 In addition to the standard course requirements of Health Science I, this honors-level course extends the standard course of study to a more challenging level for the student who is highly motivated, able to work independently and has a history of high academic achievement.
 Students will be extended to take and pass the appropriate industry certification exam associated with the course, if available.

-- Work Based Learning Opportunities: Apprenticeship: No Industry Field Trips: No Cooperative Education: No Entrepreneurial: Yes Internship: No Job Shadowing: Yes Mentorships: No School Based Enterprises: No Service Learning: Yes - Aligned Industry Credential: Stop the Bleed, First Aid - Aligned CTSO: HOSA-Future Health Professionals
+Work Based Learning Opportunities: Apprenticeship: No Industry Field Trips: No Cooperative Education: No Entrepreneurial: Yes Internship: No Job Shadowing: Yes Mentorships: No School Based Enterprises: No Service Learning: Yes

+• Aligned Industry Credential: First Aid

+• Aligned CTE Student Organization: HOSA-Future Health Professionals

-HEALTH SCIENCE II (HONORS) HU425X0 1 CREDIT
+HEALTH SCIENCE II HONORS HU425X0 1 CREDIT